hacklab-fi/nakkisade/README.md

 To generate task list, log in to app using the login link (use the admin account).

+## Custom settings

+If you want custom settings, put them in settings_local.py.
+There's a template version of it in nakkisade/.

 ## Developer stuff

 To generate languages: